eyedeekay/WarSMS/README.md

 correct gateway which will reveal the carrier and provide a channel for sending SMS and MMS messages to the device.

+To learn to use it, for now, read the code.
+It's pretty self explanatory.
+Most of the options are the same as for /usr/bin/mail.
+There are ways to use rc config files too.

-**THIS IS ENTIRELY UNTESTED** Given that all the laws are so fuzzy surrounding how these things can be used and the fact that I don't want to be a spammer, this is just an elaborate hypothesis.
+**THIS IS ENTIRELY UNTESTED** Given that all the laws are so fuzzy surrounding how these things can be used and the fact that I don't want to be a spammer, or you know, jail.
+Jail sounds really shitty.
+And a stupid way to respond to legitimate experimentation, I might add.
+Until it's tested, this is just an mildly elaborate hypothesis.
 I've never run this script, not once, because I'm not a lawyer and I'm not sure who I'd annoy if I did.
-But I'm poor and I don't want to spend time away from my cat so I'm playing it safe.
+I'm poor and I don't want to spend time away from my cat so I'm playing it safe.